 About 81% of small businesses anticipate a recession this year as the Federal Reserve continues to raise interest rates to attempt to combat inflation.
 This is a scary thought for many SMBs, especially as most were only just beginning to recover from the recession caused by the COVID-19 pandemic.
 Unfortunately, these macroeconomic ebbs and flows of the economy are a natural part of life and difficult to control from an organizational standpoint.
-To help you prepare for the challenges of a recession, consider some of the following tips.
+To help you prepare for the challenges of a recession, here are some tips on how to prepare for a recession.

 According to the National Bureau of Economic Research (NBER), a recession is defined as a significant decline in economic activity that’s spread across the economy and lasts more than a few months.
 Recessions can have far-reaching impacts on society and can lead to individual and organizational financial problems.
 While economists have improved at predicting recessions, they have not improved at predicting the severity and length of recessions, making it difficult for business owners and individuals to prepare on short notice.